photo/documentation/docs/faq/Collect.markdown

 Trovebox Collect lets you collect photos by simply sending a link.

 ## How does Trovebox Collect work for me, the site owner?
-Visit the album you'd like someone to upload to and select "Invite Uploaders".
+Visit the album you'd like someone to upload to and select *Collect URL*.
 Then share the link we generate with anyone you like.
 The recipients can then upload photos through the Trovebox Collect mobile app, their mobile browsers, or their computer.
 We notify you when someone has uploaded a photo.

 ## Can someone with an upload link upload photos from their computer?
 Yes.
 When they visit the upload link from their computer they arrive at an upload page.